-Thursday, February 4, 2021, 6:45 PM.
+Thursday, May 6, 2021, 6:45 PM.
 Due to COVID-19, our monthly meetings this fall (September through December) will be virtual meetings via Zoom.
-Our February meeting will be a presentation by Bo Howes of the Triangle Land Conservancy entitled, "The Importance of Conservation Land for Our Feathered Friends."
+Our May meeting will be a presentation by Andrew Hutson of Audubon NC entitled, "Protecting Birds and the Places They Need."

 ’Like’ our Facebook Page to see announcements; join our Facebook Group to share photos, events, and questions; follow us on Twitter; get email announcements of our activities; join our Meetup Group.
 Pick your service(s) and never miss out on New Hope Audubon news!